Vicar general: Catholic Church

-Anglican
+Anglican Communion

 Vicars-General retain important administrative and judicial functions in the Church of England.

 Following the Act of Supremacy of 1534, Henry VIII appointed Thomas Cromwell as his vicar general, a delegation of the powers with which Henry was invested by the Act as a result of becoming supreme head of the Church of England.

 During the COVID-19 pandemic, the Church of England licensed bishop-designates as episcopal vicars until they were permitted to hold consecration services.
-For example, Gavin Collins was licensed as an episcopal vicar in the Diocese of Oxford from his original consecration date (28 January 2021) until his consecration as Bishop of Dorchester (14 April 2021).
+For example, Gavin Collins was licensed as an episcopal vicar in the Diocese of Oxford from his earlier-planned consecration date (28 January 2021) until his consecration as Bishop of Dorchester (14 April 2021).